Enquire Now

 Logistics hubs and urban delivery networks integrate compact EUVs to streamline last-mile connectivity.
 Countries such as China and India, with their rapidly growing e-commerce sectors, are registering increased demand for electric cargo vans, three-wheelers, and small utility trucks.

-The market in North America is poised for significant growth at a robust CAGR of 11.68% over the forecast period.
+The electric utility vehicle industry in North America is poised for significant growth at a robust CAGR of 11.68% over the forecast period.
 Government initiatives across the region are accelerating the adoption of EUVs, strengthening market growth.

 The Inflation Reduction Act (IRA) in the U.S. offers tax credits for EV purchases, battery production, and charging infrastructure development.
 Similar programs in Canada, such as the Incentives for Zero-Emission Vehicles (iZEV) program, encourage fleet operators to transition to EUVs.